tri-cods/html-css/sections/rules.md

 ## ACTIVITY
 Copy and paste the CSS above into your `style.css` file and re-save the file.
 Then open or refresh your `index.html` file in your browser and see what happens.

+## What should happen?
+The formatting of the text on your page should change accordingly.
+Your `<h1>` should be orange and italic, for example.

 <strong>What are some other selectors you might set for different HTML elements?</strong>
 <br/>